robphoenix/bordeltabernacle.github.io/_posts/2015-09-29-notes-on-clojure-basic-data-structures.md

 tags: clojure
 ---

-Let's have a wee gander at Clojures data structures, shall we?
+Let's have a wee gander at Clojure's data structures, shall we?

 <!--more-->